kriston12/demogit/Readme.md

-This is a sample readmee file for learning GIT concepts
+This is a sample readme file for learning GIT concepts

+New updates on update branch